2026 Tax Year · Canadian Realtors

 What are the 2026 CRA quarterly instalment deadlines for self-employed real estate agents?+

 Quarterly instalment deadlines are the 15th of March, June, September, and December — so March 15, June 15, September 15, and December 15, 2026.
-You must make quarterly instalments if you owed more than $3,000 in net tax for the current year or either of the two preceding years ($1,800 if you're a Quebec resident).
+CRA requires quarterly instalments if net tax owing was more than $3,000 in the current year or either of the two preceding years ($1,800 for Quebec residents).

 When is the T1 tax filing deadline for self-employed real estate agents in 2026?+

 Self-employed real estate agents (and their spouses) have until June 15, 2026 to file their T1 personal tax return for the 2025 tax year.
-However, any balance owing must still be paid by April 30, 2026 — the CRA charges interest on any amount outstanding after that date, even if your return itself isn't due until June 15.
+However, any balance owing is still due by April 30, 2026 — the CRA charges interest on any amount outstanding after that date, even if the return itself isn't due until June 15.

 When are T4A slips from my brokerage due?+

-Brokerages must issue T4A slips to agents and file them with the CRA by February 28, 2026 for the 2025 tax year.
-If you haven't received your T4A by early March, contact your brokerage.
-The T4A reports gross commission paid — not net of your brokerage split.
+CRA requires brokerages to issue T4A slips to agents and file them by February 28, 2026 for the 2025 tax year.
+If the T4A has not arrived by early March, contact the brokerage.
+The T4A reports gross commission paid — not net of the brokerage split.

 What is the 2026 RRSP contribution deadline for the 2025 tax year?+